AcklenAvenue/competencies/design/Design Thinking/# User Empathy (Empathize).md

 # User Empathy (Empathize)

 ## Competencies:
-* Able to have a deeper understanding of the people you are designing for.
-(Users, stakeholders, team)
-* Able to empathize with the people you are designing for by understanding their needs, thoughts, emotions and motivations.
+* Able to have a deeper understanding of the people you are designing for (Users, stakeholders, team) by understanding their needs, thoughts, emotions and motivations.
 * Able to apply different techiques to empathize with these people in order to adopt their mindset.

 ## Evaluation: